WeiyanXiang/algorithm-study/src/main/java/finance/brainteasers/3thinkoutofbox/door_to_offer.md

 so looks the answer if yes is the other door, if no, it is the door the guard is looking after.

 Solution:

+answer: would the other guard say that you are guarding the door to offer?
+- if answer is yes, choose the other door
+- if answer is no, choose the door

 ![alt text](door_to_offer_1.PNG "Analysis")